dipcb05/vehicus/README.md

 ## Deployment & Maintenance

 - **Dockerize**: To deploy the application, build a Docker image and run it as a container.
 Can be published to Docker Hub.
+[Docker public image for this project](https://hub.docker.com/repository/docker/dipcb05/vehicus/)

 - **Continuous Integration/Continuous Deployment (CI/CD)**: Use tools like Github CI/CD to automate the build, testing, and deployment process.